 In turn, on 7 May in Poznan, under the motto of Music Against Racism, the concert ‘Punks are Playing for Ukraine’ will take place.
 The following bands will be spreading a message of peace: Uliczny Opryszek, NoG, Amunicja, and Izerbejdzan.

-The ‘NEVER AGAIN’ Association also encourages musicians, record labels and promoters who are interested in releasing music tracks or videos as well as organising concerts (including online) with the promotional support of the ‘Music Against Racism’ campaign to get in touch via email: firstname.lastname@example.org .
+The ‘NEVER AGAIN’ Association encourages musicians, record labels and promoters from all over the world who are interested in releasing music tracks or videos as well as organizing concerts with the promotional support of the Music Against Racism campaign to get in touch via email: firstname.lastname@example.org .

 In 2021 the ‘NEVER AGAIN’ Association released the historic record ‘One Race – Human Race.
 Music Against Racism: Part 2’ on vinyl.
 This album was dedicated to the memory of Marcin Kornak (1968-2014), a human rights activist, poet and the founder of the ‘NEVER AGAIN’ Association.
 The full album ‘One Race – Human Race.
 Music Against Racism’ is also available on YouTube:

 The ‘NEVER AGAIN’ Association is an independent organization founded in Warsaw in 1996.
 It has campaigned against fascism, racism and xenophobia, for peace, intercultural dialogue and human rights both in Poland and internationally.